joshbrew/graphscript/docs/Service.md

 - Unsafe - These let you dynamically transfer functions and classes or read/write global values across service instances, e.g. to other threads or between frontend/backend.
 Use with caution as it is reliant on eval(), but generally this is an easy way to generate and control entire backends and thread pools from a single file.

-This is all receiving constant updates and is not entirely tested.
+This is all receiving constant updates and is not entirely tested or may receive breaking changes in the interim of cleaning up the base API layers.